owncloud-archive/documentation/admin_manual/installation/deployment_considerations.rst

 Session Storage
 ---------------

-* Redis: provides persistence, nice graphical inspection tools available, supports ownCloud high-level file locking.
+* Redis: is required for Transactional File Locking, provides session persistence, nice graphical inspection tools available.

-* If Shibboleth is a requirement you must use Memcached, and it can also be used to scale-out shibd session storage (see `Memcache StorageService`_).
+* If you need to scale out Shibboleth you must use Memcached, as Shibboleth does not provide an interface to Redis.
+Memcached can also be used to scale-out shibd session storage (see `Memcache StorageService`_).

 ..
 Links